 This example perfectly shows the power exuded by Ruby.
 The combining methods ensure you can take the produced output through one method and then pass it to another.
 With just a few raw materials or input, you can steadily change them into results you want.
 See the example below-

 The code will find out the most extended and repeated character with the string given.

 You mustn’t confuse this with the Law of Demeter because the law deals with reaching into other objects’ internals.

 each_with_object and the with_object are exciting methods as well.
 Use them when you want the object to hold results.
 See the example below-

 For this example, you must delete the last character on spotting the # symbol.

 The article has covered a set of examples, along with necessary explanations.
-These will have helped you understand Ruby’s inner workings and its framework, the Ruby on Rails.
+Hire ruby on rails developers who will help you understand Ruby’s inner workings and its framework, the Ruby on Rails.
 Ruby is a delight for any programmer and will help create a range of websites and make sure they reach their highest potential in a short period.
 GOOD LUCK, programmers!